Dulles International Airport Main Terminal: Opening and early use

-On November 17, 1962, former president Eisenhower and U.S. President John F. Kennedy dedicated the airport with a ceremony at the terminal, attended by an estimated 60,000 people.
+On November 17, 1962, President John F. Kennedy and former president Eisenhower dedicated the airport with a ceremony at the terminal, attended by an estimated 60,000 people.
 The first passengers began using the terminal two days later, and the terminal recorded 25,000 tourists on its first full Sunday of operation.
 Some final work was still ongoing, with 15% of the work still incomplete at the time of opening.
 The terminal quickly became a symbol of the new airport, and it received positive acclaim, in part because its mobile lounges made the planes entirely accessible.
 Travelers often threw coins into the terminal's reflecting pool; the proceeds were donated to charity.
 The FAA leased out a duty-free shop at the terminal in early 1963, and a restaurant opened there that November, at which point the terminal was basically complete.

-Dulles was initially considered a white elephant, being far from Washington, D.C., with few flights; this had a negative effect on the terminal concessionaires' business.
+Dulles was initially considered a white elephant, being far from Washington, D.C., with few flights; this negatively impacted terminal concessionaires' business.
 Newsweek said that staff sometimes outnumbered passengers, and The New York Times wrote that "the terminal has entertained nearly twice as many viewers as travelers".
-Another source said that "once a visitor could roll a bowling ball from one end ... without hitting anyone".
-Conversely, the terminal was popular as a tourist attraction,' and the mobile lounges had become more popular than expected; many visitors paid just to ride the lounges.
+Another source said that "a visitor could roll a bowling ball from one end ... without hitting anyone".
+Conversely, the terminal was popular as a tourist attraction, and the mobile lounges had become more popular than expected; many visitors paid just to ride the lounges.
 The terminal and airport continued to experience lower-than-expected patronage in the mid-1960s.
 Two of the terminal's concessionaires had gone out of business by 1966, while other concessionaires paid discounted rents.
 At that point, there were somewhat less than a million annual passengers, and only half the mobile lounges were needed.
 In 1968, the lower level flooded, causing some damage to the terminal.
 Patronage steadily increased; by 1969, some concessionaires had recorded their first profits.